placeholder

 However, it is important to note that you will not be eligible for this compensation if you make losses on your investment or simply because it has not performed in line with your expectations.

-Investing in a Stocks and Shares ISA is an excellent way to build up tax-free savings if you are looking to invest for a period of 5 years or more and are concerned that inflation may erode the value of your savings.
+Investing in a Stocks and Shares ISA can be an excellent way to build up tax-free savings if you are looking to invest for a period of 5 years or more and are concerned that inflation may erode the value of your savings.

 Stocks and Shares ISAs can also provide a valuable source of tax-free income in retirement to supplement your pensions savings and minimise the amount of income tax you pay in retirement.